apache/rya/README.md

 ## Overview

 [Apache Rya] is a scalable RDF Store that is built on top of a Columnar Index Store (such as Accumulo).
-It is implemented as an extension to OpenRdf to provide easy query mechanisms (SPARQL, SERQL, etc) and Rdf data storage (RDF/XML, NTriples, etc).
+It is implemented as an extension to RDF4J to provide easy query mechanisms (SPARQL, SERQL, etc) and Rdf data storage (RDF/XML, NTriples, etc).

 Rya stands for RDF y(and) Accumulo.